kahunacohen/real-world-fp/README.md

 That doesn't look as nice as the unix toolset does.
-Instead we can use Ramda's [`compose`](https://ramdajs.com/docs/#compose) function to make the data pipeline clearer. `compose` takes any number of functions, starting at the right and passes each one's output to the function to the right.
+Instead we can use Ramda's [`compose`](https://ramdajs.com/docs/#compose) function to make the data pipeline clearer. `compose` takes any number of functions, starting at the right and passes each one's output to the function to the left.
 It returns a new function that is a *composition* of its arguments:

 ```js
 import { compose } from "ramda";